Torsion phenomena for zero-cycles on a product of curves over a number field: Background

 \subsection{The Somekawa $K$-group}

-Let $A_1,\ldots, A_r$ be abelian varieties over $k$.
-The Somekawa $K$-group $K(k;A_1,\ldots,A_r)$ was defined by K. Kato and Somekawa in \cite{Somekawa1990}.
-They defined more generally a Milnor-type $K$-group $K(G_1,\ldots,G_r)$ attached to semiabelian varieties $G_1,\ldots,G_r$ over $k$.
-The signs need to be dropped from the original definition (cf. \cite[p.~10]{Raskind/Spiess2000} for the correction).
-In what follows we will need the explicit definition of this $K$-group, which we recall below.
-We are only interested in abelian varieties, so we omit the more general cases. \begin{notn} Let $A$ be an abelian variety over $k$.
-Given a tower $F/L/k$ of field extensions, we denote by $\res_{F/L}:A(L)\to A(F)$ the \emph{restriction map}, defined by precomposition with the morphism $\Spec F\to \Spec L$ induced by the inclusion $L\hookrightarrow F$.
-We denote by $N_{F/L}:A(F)\to A(L)$ the \emph{norm map}, defined by precomposition with the morphism $\Spec L\to \Spec F$ induced by the corresponding norm $N_{F/L}:F\to L$.

-If we want to draw attention to the choice of extension $\phi:L\to F$ (for instance, if we are considering multiple embeddings of $L$ into $F$), we may use the notation $\res_{\phi}$ or $N_{\phi}$. \end{notn} With these norm and restriction maps, an abelian variety $A$ becomes a \textit{Mackey functor} over $k$ (cf. \cite[p.~13]{Raskind/Spiess2000}).
-The following definition is due to Kahn (cf. \cite{Kahn1992}).
+Let $G_1,\ldots, G_r$ be semi-abelian varieties over $k$.
+The Somekawa $K$-group $K(k;G_1,\ldots,G_r)$ attached to $G_1,\ldots, G_r$ was defined by K. Kato and Somekawa in \cite{Somekawa1990}, and it is a generalization of the Milnor $K$-group $K_r^M(k)$.
+We note that the signs need to be dropped from the original definition (see \cite[p.~10]{Raskind/Spiess2000} for the correction).
+In what follows we will only need the explicit definition of this $K$-group for abelian varieties, so we omit the more general cases. \black \begin{notn} Let $A$ be an abelian variety over $k$.
+Given a tower $F/L/k$ of field extensions, we denote by $\res_{F/L}:A(L)\to A(F)$ and $N_{F/L}:A(F)\to A(L)$ the usual restriction and norm map for abelian varieties.
+Here for $N_{F/L}$ to be well-defined we need to assume $F/L$ is a finite extension. \black If we want to draw attention to the choice of extension $\phi:L\to F$ (for instance, if we are considering multiple embeddings of $L$ into $F$), we may use the notation $\res_{\phi}$ or $N_{\phi}$.
+The restriction map is in fact defined for an arbitrary field extension $F/L$; it is the obvious embedding induced by precomposing with the morphism $\Spec F\to \Spec L$.
+The norm map is only defined for finite extensions.
+We note that when $F/L$ is a finite Galois extension with Galois group $G$, then $N_{F/L}(a)=\sum_{g\in G}ga$, for $a\in A(F)$. \black \end{notn} With these norm and restriction maps, an abelian variety $A$ becomes a \textit{Mackey functor} over $k$ (cf. \cite[p.~13]{Raskind/Spiess2000}).
+The following definition is due to Kahn.